 In winter from November to March, the event is not as big but is still worth watching.
 During that time, the royal guard publicly changes on Wednesdays and Saturdays, departing from Mynttorget at 12:09 p.m., and on Sundays and public holidays at 1:09 p.m.
 If there is no musical accompaniment, the royal guards march from the obelisk at 12:14 p.m on Wednesdays and Saturdays, and at 1:14 p.m. on Sundays.
 The holiday season often includes additional events.

 History of the Royal Guard

 The royal guard has been stationed at the royal palace in Stockholm since 1523.
-About 30,000 guards from the Swedish Armed Forces take their turns standing watch.
 The guards are responsible for safeguarding the royal palace and are also part of the defense of Stockholm.
 They are an important part of the security force for the capital's citizens.